Extendibility and boundedness of invariants on singularities of wavefronts: The relative principal curvatures

 \begin{definition} Let $\x:U \to \R^3$ be a frontal, $\Omegam$ a tmb of $\x$, we call the functions $k_{1\Omega}:=\HO-\sqrt{\HO^2-\laO\KO}$ and $k_{2\Omega}:=\HO+\sqrt{\HO^2-\laO\KO}$ the {\it relative principal curvatures}.
 We also define the following functions on $U-\Sigma(\x)$:

 \end{definition} We clarify that, the principal curvatures of $\x$ are the functions defined by $\kappa_{-}:=H-\sqrt{H^2-K}$ and $\kappa_{+}:=H+\sqrt{H^2-K}$ on $U-\Sigma(\x)$.

-\begin{rem} $k_1$ and $k_2$ are smooth functions on $U-\Sigma(\x)$ and they have similar properties to the classical principal curvatures.
+\begin{remark} $k_1$ and $k_2$ are smooth functions on $U-\Sigma(\x)$ and they have similar properties to the classical principal curvatures.
 Also their definitions do not depend on the chosen tmb $\Omegam$ inducing the same orientation of the normal vector field $\n$.
 If another tmb $\hat{\Omegam}$ induces an opposite orientation of $\n$, then the signs of these functions are opposite as well.
 Observe that $k_1k_2=K$ and $\frac{k_1+k_2}{2}=H$ on $U-\Sigma(\x)$.
-In the case of non-degenerated singularities, if we make a suitable change of coordinates $k_1, k_2$ coincides with those functions defined in (\cite{t1}, equation (2.6)). \end{rem}
+In the case of non-degenerate singularities, if we make a suitable change of coordinates $k_1, k_2$ coincides with those functions defined in (\cite{t1}, equation (2.6)). \end{remark}